-Venture capitalists were instrumental in the enormous increase in the number of dot-com startups of recent years.
-Because the Internet was a new and untried business venue with enormous potential, many analysts feel that standard business rules were too frequently suspended in what was a very optimistic market.
+Venture capitalists were instrumental in the enormous increase in the number of dotcom startups in the mid-to-late 1990s.
+Because the Internet was a relatively new and untried business venue with enormous potential, many analysts feel that standard business rules were too frequently suspended in what was a very optimistic market.
 Internet-based enterprises were expected to enjoy unprecedented success; many venture capitalists were said to have encouraged dot-coms to focus on scaling upward rather than on realizing early profits.
 According to VentureWire, U.S. venture capital funding for 2000 was $105 billion, more than the total funding available in all the 15 years before that.
-However, in April of that same year, severe market corrections brought about a radical change in the financial climate, and since then online businesses have been failing at rates similar to the rates of startups in the early days of the dot-com boom.
-Vulture capitalist, a term coined in the volatile financial environment of the 1980s, has been revived to refer to the venture capitalists that have recently begun to buy up failing dot-com enterprises at rock-bottom prices.
+However, in April of that same year, severe market corrections brought about a radical change in the financial climate, and then online businesses began failing at rates similar to the rates of startups in the early days of the dot-com boom.
+Vulture capitalist, a term coined in the volatile financial environment of the 1980s, was revived to refer to the venture capitalists that began to buy up failing dot-com enterprises at rock-bottom prices to exploit for profit.

 Venture capital is the second or third stage of a traditional startup financing sequence, which starts with the entrepreneurs putting their own available funding into a shoestring operation.
 Next, an angel investor may be convinced to contribute funding.
 Generally an angel investor is someone with spare funds and some personal or industry-related interest - angels are sometimes said to invest "emotional money," while venture capitalists are said to invest "logical money" - that is willing to help give the new enterprise a more solid footing.
 First-round venture capital funding involves a significant cash outlay and managerial assistance.
 Second-round venture capital involves a larger cash outlay and instructions to a stock or initial public offering (IPO) underwriter, who will sell stock in exchange for a percentage of what is sold.
 Finally, in the IPO stage, an investment bank is commissioned to sell shares to the public.